-Risk intelligent decision making has been added to your bookmarks.
+Risk intelligent decision making has been saved

 Conventional risk management has focused on avoiding the risks to a business strategy, rather than understanding and managing the risks of the strategy itself.
 While the protection of existing assets is necessary, a diet of pure risk aversion likely will lead to extinction.

 Life is short, art long, opportunity fleeting, experience misleading, and judgment difficult. - Hippocrates

 Like people, companies die.
 In fact, a 1997 study concluded that the average life expectancy of a Fortune 500 company is fewer than 50 years and for smaller companies even less.
 And it’s safe to say that enterprise mortality rates have spiked in the aftermath of the global economic crisis of 2007-2009.